PaveTheChange/info/index.md

 ---
-layout: default
 title: Welcome
+nav_order: 1
 ---

 # Welcome to PaveTheChange.org Info Hub

 This is the official knowledge base and deep-dive reference site for **PaveTheChange.org**.
 It exists for those who wish to better understand the thinking behind our work and the approach we take to enable meaningful, large-scale change.

 We are not here to sell a product.
 We are here to build a movement.
+Learn, then decide.

 Whether you're curious, deeply aligned, or already on your changemaker journey, this site will help you assess if our path is one you'd like to walk with us.